-Regardless of whether your injuries have worsened over time, if you’ve been assessed as having minor injuries your weekly benefits will be cut off by the insurer at the six-month mark.
-But if you’re still struggling with your injuries, there are ways you can get your benefits reinstated.
+If your benefits have been cut off but you’re still struggling with your injuries, there are ways you can get your benefits reinstated.

-The fact is, many injuries, especially psychological injuries, can take more than six months to stabilise.
+Many injuries, especially psychological injuries, can take more than six months to stabilise.
 So if your benefits have been cut off, your first course of action is to challenge your medical assessment and have your injuries reassessed.
-Then if your new medical assessment shows that your injuries are non-minor, you’ll be entitled to continue receiving weekly benefits for up to 24 months.
+Then if your new medical assessment shows that your injuries are non-minor, you’ll be entitled to continue receiving personal injury benefits for up to 24 months.
 Use our head to toe assessment checklist when having your injuries reassessed.

 For more information on lodging a dispute, please read our article on What you need to know before you lodge a dispute.